zammad/zammad-admin-documentation/settings/security/password.rst

 The default value is ``6``.

-Digit required
+Digit Required
 --------------

 This enforces your users to use at least one digit within the password.

 The default value is ``yes``.

-Special character required
+Special Character Required
 --------------------------

 This setting allows you to improve your password quality even more by enforcing